ericdweise/quantum/qiskit/README.md

 ```bash
 virtualenv qiskit-env
 ```
-I don't upload y virtual environment because there is a lot of redundant information in it that can be quickly and easily installed on any computer.
+I don't upload my virtual environment because there is a lot of redundant information in it that can be quickly and easily installed on any computer.
 There are two ways to install packages: